lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 - `@ed` **MUST** indicate the source text in which the column break occurs.
 - `@n` **MUST** indicate the column, e.g. a
 - `@facs` **MAY** be present.
 If it contains a "hash" pointer, it is expected to refer to a surface or zone in the the `facsimile` element.
 If it does not contain a "hash" it is expected to be the last part of the IIIF image canvas id.
+See the [Facsimile](#facsimile) section above.

 ### Examples